ferserc1/bg2e-native/README.md

 - SDL2
 - Vulkan Memory Allocator

-Además necesitarás:
+You will also need:

-- En macOS: Xcode, la versión adecuada para tu sistema operativo, como mínimo la versión 15.
+- On macOS: Xcode, the appropriate version for your operating system, at least version 15.

-- En Windows: Visual Studio 2022, instalando los paquetes de desarrollo de escritorio para C++.
+- On Windows: Visual Studio 2022, installing the desktop development packages for C++.

-- En ambas: CMake v3.18 o superior.
+- On both: CMake v3.18 or higher.

 ### Linux